Do your clients ever ask you if they should get a home warranty to protect their new appliances and home systems?

 So, if the contract says the maximum dollar amount on refrigerator coverage is $2,000, that’s the most they will pay to repair or replace.

-It is important to know all these details before deciding on a company and plan.
+It is important to know all these details before recommending a company and plan.

 Are Home Warranties Worth It?